ascorbic/unpic-img/docs/src/content/docs/custom.md

 ## Custom transformer

+These examples use transformers imported from `unpic/providers` package, but you can create your own transformer if you have specific requirements.

 For details on how to build a custom transformer, see the [contributing guide](/lib/contributing/).
 If you want to create a private transformer, you can skip the parts on contributing to the library and just